Why Go to an Online College in Forth Worth

 According to the Fort Worth Chamber of Commerce, Fort Worth is home to more than 30,000 companies and has the fourth-highest concentration of Fortune 500 headquarters in the country (fortworthecodev.com, 2013).
 The chamber lauds the city for its "cost effective environment, highly skilled workforce, abundant labor pool, quality and plentiful education, and … community's pro-business attitude."
 Those who graduate from online colleges in Fort Worth may have more opportunities to pursue positions in various industries, including:

-- Health - The city has started the FitWorth initiative (fwtexas.org), a way for the health community to help people live a healthier life.
+The city has started the FitWorth initiative (fwtexas.org), a way for the health community to help people live a healthier life.
 There are bike rides, walks and educational services that are geared towards combating the growing obesity rate.
 With the mayor of the city promoting health awareness, some may want to help their community lose weight and live healthier by pursuing careers as health educators, dietitians or nutritionists.
-To qualify for a position in one of these fields, individuals may want to earn a degree in nutrition, health education or public health.
+To qualify for a position in one of these fields, individuals may want to earn a degree in:

-- Business - As stated before, Fort Worth is home to a large number of Fortune 500 companies, including American Airlines, ExxonMobile, Southwest Airlines, J.C.
+As stated before, Fort Worth is home to a large number of Fortune 500 companies, including American Airlines, ExxonMobile, Southwest Airlines, J.C.
 Penny and Texas Instruments.
 According to the Forth Worth Chamber of Commerce in 2013, some of the largest employers in the area include American Airlines (22,169), Texas Health Resources (18,866) and Lockheed Martin (14,988).
 The city has no corporate tax, and Texas was featured as a top-10 state in Tax Foundation's 2013 State Business Tax Climate Index (taxfoundation.org, 2012).
-Individuals interested in working in a business role for major companies like these may find that earning a degree in business administration, accounting, finance, or operations management is beneficial.
+Individuals interested in working in a business role for major companies like these may want to consider earning a degree in:

 2013 State Business Tax Climate Index, Tax Foundation, Oct.
 9, 2012, Scott Drenkard and Joseph Henchman, http://taxfoundation.org/article/2013-state-business-tax-climate-index